siddhant-99/ibm_crackcovid/README.md

   <img src="/extras/Workflow.png">
   </p>

-In order to employ a face mask detector on video camera systems (CCTV cameras/drones), we characterize our project into two distinct phases, each with its own respective sub-steps:
+In order to deploy the model on video camera systems (CCTV cameras/drones), we characterize the process into two distinct phases, each with its own respective sub-steps:

 - **Training**: Here the face mask detection dataset is loaded from disk, the model is trained using Pytorch on this dataset, and then the face mask detector is serialized to disk
 - **Deployment**: Once the face mask detector is trained, we can move on to loading the mask detector, performing face detection, and then classifying each face as ***with_mask*** or ***without_mask***.
 Finally, we calculate the safety score based on this prediction and send data to ***IBM Cloudant***